 - Do not use any hair creams or hair spray if CyberKnife surgery involves your brain.

 - Do not eat or drink anything after midnight unless told otherwise by your doctor.

 The day of your procedure:

-The effects of radiosurgery may take weeks or months to be seen.
-The prognosis depends on the condition being treated.
-Many times, your health care provider will monitor your progress using imaging tests such as MRI and CT scans.
+The effects of CyberKnife treatment may take weeks or months to be seen.
+Prognosis depends on the condition being treated.
+Your health care provider will likely monitor your progress using imaging tests such as MRI and CT scans.

 Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy; SRS; CyberKnife; CyberKnife radiosurgery; Non-invasive neurosurgery

 Accuray Incorporated.
 CyberKnife robotic radiosurgery system patient brochure.
 2012. www.cyberknife.com/uploadedFiles/CyberKnife_Overview/500929.A_CyberKnife_Patient_Brochure_FINAL.pdf.
 Accessed August 19, 2015.

 Romanelli P, Morris DE, Adler JR Jr, Ewend MG.
 Image-guided robotic radiosurgery.
 In: Winn RH, ed.
 Youmans Neurological Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 257.

 Welling DB, Spear SA, Packer MD.
 Stereotactic radiation treatment of benign tumors of the cranial base.
 In: Flint PW, Haughey BH, Lund VJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 179.